apache/datasketches-website/docs/Memory/MemoryPackage.md

   * WritableBuffer - Read-write access using user setable byte position values: <i>start</i>, <i>position</i>, and <i>end</i>.

 #### Mapping a Resource to an API
-There are two different ways to map a resource to an API
+There are two different ways to map a resource to an API.
+The first uses static methods:
-  * Use of static methods of the API.
-For example:

-    //map an array of 1024 bytes to the WritableMemory API WritableMemory wmem = WritableMemory.allocate(1024);
+    //use static methods to map an array of 1024 bytes to the WritableMemory API WritableMemory wmem = WritableMemory.allocate(1024);

-    //map a ByteBuffer to the WritableMemory API WritableMemory wmem2 = WritableMemory.allocate(byteBuffer);
+    //Or, map a ByteBuffer to the WritableMemory API WritableMemory wmem2 = WritableMemory.allocate(byteBuffer);

-  * For AutoClosable resources, special classes called "Handles" are used to manage the AutoClosable properties.
+For AutoClosable resources, special classes called "Handles" are used to manage the AutoClosable properties.
 See examples below.

 #### Examples for Accessing Primitive On-heap Array Resources